Welcome to Beauty Cosmetic Surgery | 20 Years of Experience!

 It may also not be suitable for older patients, as facial fat naturally decreases with age and bichectomy will accentuate the aging process more prominently.
 Those outside of a healthy weight range are also not suitable for the procedure, as weight gain and weight loss can significantly alter face shape.

-How is a bichectomy done?
+How is a bichectomy surgery done?

 It is possible to combine this surgery with other facial procedures, including rhinoplasty.